ForeignOx/notes/Mathematics/Statistics/Probability/Central Limit Theorem.md

-Anything is a normal distribution if you squint hard enough Let $X_{1},X_{2},\dots$ be an [[Independent and Identically Distributed|IID]] sequence of [[Random Variables|random variables]].
+obuAnything is a normal distribution if you squint hard enough Let $X_{1},X_{2},\dots$ be an [[Independent and Identically Distributed|IID]] sequence of [[Random Variables|random variables]].
 Let $\mu=E(X_{i})$ and define:
 $$
 \overline{X}_{n}=\frac{1}{n}\sum_{ i=1} ^{ n}  X_{i}